punnSoft/monoploy_demo_project/README.md

 # monopoly demo project
-Simple monopoly project with spring boot and jeasy as rule engine.
+Simple simulation project of monopoly with spring boot and jeasy as rule engine.

 ## Game & Rules